1970

 My first time ever listening to the Godfather of Soul must have been through the Blues Brothers – thru “Reverend Cleophus James”; Jake (John Belushi) and Elwood (Dan Aykroyd) are on a mission from God to save the Catholic orphanage in which they were raised from foreclosure.
 And before they decide they should reunite the band and organize a performance to earn the $5,000 needed to pay the orphanage's back taxes, they visit the Triple Rock Church.

-The scene at the Church with James Brown's stunning performance of "The Old Landmark" is considered one of the greatest movie musical acts ever.
-His energy, stage presence, and powerful vocals leave a lasting impression on us, the audience (and on Jake as well, as he experiences a spiritual awakening and “sees the light”).
+The scene at the Church with James Brown's memorable performance of 'The Old Landmark' is considered one of the greatest movie musical acts ever.
+His energy, stage presence, and powerful vocals are unforgettable for the audience (and on Jake as well, as he experiences a spiritual awakening and “sees the light”).

 Of course, this is not an abrupt transition; his work prior to the 1970s still has funk elements, and there are still great, funky songs from that era, while some of his work from the 1970s still heavily references R&B and soul.